Our director, Sue Plumb Takamoto, tells the story of how Nozomi Project got started:

 - We conduct regular reviews, where we each seek to grow and become better artisans, administrators, and teammates.

-- We have had wonderful opportunities for staff to travel to Tokyo, Kansai, Hawaii, Singapore, and LA on sales trips.
+- We have had opportunities for staff to travel to Tokyo, Kansai, Hawaii, Singapore, and LA on sales trips.

 - We hold English conversation classes, parenting classes, seminars, and leadership training.